-1.1 Plagiarism is the presentation of someone else's work as your own without appropriate attribution.
-Whether done deliberately or inadvertently, it is unacceptable, since it is an attempt to claim credit for work not done by you and fails to give credit for the work of others.
-Plagiarism applies not just to text, but to graphics, tables, formulae, or any representation of ideas in print, electronic or any other media, in addition to computer software and algorithms.
-Whether deliberate or inadvertent, as in the case of carelessness or poor academic discipline, plagiarism undermines scholarship, is a form of academic misconduct, and conflicts with the ethos of the University.
-The University takes any form of plagiarism very seriously; it is subject to disciplinary procedures as laid out below (Breach of Examination Regulations and Procedures - Section 10 of https://www.ucc.ie/en/media/support/recordsandexaminations/exams/Guide_to Exams_16-17_issued.pdf)
+Plagiarism includes the misrepresentation of Al generated content as your own work without appropriate attribution i.e. full, and correct acknowledgement of the source, and/or how generated.
+Plagiarism will include your unacknowledged use of Al tools to generate (or contribute to) an assessment (or part of it), where you submit this work as your own, without prior express permission to do so having been provided either by or on behalf of the University.
+Plagiarism applies not just to text but applies to any other format such as graphics, tables, formulae, or any representation of ideas in print, electronic or any other media, in addition to computer software and algorithms.
+Whether deliberate or inadvertent (as in the case of carelessness or poor academic discipline) plagiarism undermines scholarship, represents a breach of this Policy, is a form of academic misconduct, and conflicts with the ethos of the University.
+The University takes any form of plagiarism very seriously and plagiarism is subject to disciplinary procedures.

+Referencing

+The preparation of any work to be presented as part of an assessment, examination, research or scholarly submission, can draw on previous works or ideas of yours or others.
+It is imperative that this work is fully acknowledged following the standard referencing practice within the particular discipline.
+If in doubt, contact your School or Department for further discipline-specific information.
+[A guide to the Harvard system of referencing that we use in Criminology can be found here.

+Guidance is also available from sources including the UCC library.

-2.0 Types of Plagiarism
+Types of plagiarism

-- 2.1 Preparation of any work to be presented as part of an assessment, examination or other research or scholarly submission, can draw on the previous work or ideas of others.
-It is imperative, however, that this work is fully acknowledged, following the standard referencing practice within the particular discipline. - 2.2 Self-plagiarism, the presentation of work previously submitted in a different context without citing that it was previously presented, is treated in the same way as any other form of plagiarism. - 2.3 In some cases, particularly in the professional academic arena, plagiarism will also be a breach of copyright, which can expose the copier to civil or even criminal legal proceedings if within the timeframe of the copyright.
-Plagiarism also relates to unpublished material, such as the notes of others, which may not be covered by copyright.
-There is no expiry date on plagiarism. - 2.4 Collusion, where work is permitted to be copied, is a form of plagiarism by both parties.
-Collision also applies where a joint effort is presented by an individual without due recognition of the input of others.
+Self-plagiarism, the presentation of work previously submitted by a candidate in a different context without citing that it was previously presented, is treated in the same way as any other form of plagiarism.

+In some cases, particularly in the professional academic arena, plagiarism may also be a breach of copyright, which may expose the copier to civil and/or criminal proceedings if within the timeframe of the copyright.
+Plagiarism may also relate to unpublished material, such as the notes of others, which may not be covered by copyright.
+There is no expiry date on plagiarism: inappropriate use of material which is no longer subject to copyright may also constitute plagiarism.

+The use of text or image generating bots such as ChatGPT or artificial intelligence services for essays or any other assessment is contrary to academic integrity and is a form of plagiarism as it is not the presentation of the student's own referenced work.
+[It is also a form of personation with the intention to deceive as regards the true authorship of the assessment.]

+Collusion, where work is permitted to be copied/presented without appropriate attribution, is a form of plagiarism by both parties.
+Collusion also applies where a joint effort is presented by an individual without due recognition of the input of others.

-3. Best Practice
+Best practice

-3.1 At a minimum, clear indication as to when any material is being quoted directly (e.g. by enclosing it in quotation marks [" "] in the case of text) must be provided, in addition to citation of the source.
-Acknowledgement of the influence of other sources, even when they are not quoted directly must also be made.
-Acknowledgements must be provided at the appropriate point throughout the work.
+Acknowledgement of the influence of all sources quoted directly and/or not quoted directly must be made at the appropriate point throughout the work.
 The discipline-specific citation, referencing, credit and/or acknowledgement requirements must be applied in all submitted material.

+At a minimum a clear indication as to when any material is being quoted directly (e.g. by enclosing it in quotation marks [""] in the case of text) must be provided in addition to a citation of the source.